 There are several ways to throw a Christmas Party.
 You could have a one night Christmas party.
 Mine usually lasted two hours on a Saturday or Sunday night, but Friday’s are good too.

 If you can’t nail down one date, spread your “party” over the weekly youth meetings you have in December.
 You could call it The Worlds Longest Christmas Party.

 Will the party have a theme?

-Ugly Sweater, Luau, Fiesta, Star Wars (teens look for any excuse to dress up) Progressive Dinner, Lock In, Lock Out (which is a great option in this season of pandemic) etc.
+Ugly Sweater, Luau, Fiesta, Star Wars (teens look for any excuse to dress up) Progressive Dinner, Lock In, Lock Out, etc.